-For my top 3, I find that decorative pillows, linens and throws are one of the quickest and easiest ways to change up a bedroom from season to season.
+For my top 3, I find that decorative pillows, linen, and throws are some of the quickest and easiest ways to change up a bedroom from season to season.
 You can add in trendy pops of color without redesigning your entire space in the blink of an eye.
-I also love to add in season flowers, plants or greenery to add just a touch of something living in my bedroom.
+I also love to add in-season flowers, plants, or greenery to add just a touch of something living in my bedroom.

 My fifth and final element is scent, which is sometimes overlooked when designing spaces, but I feel if it stirs your sense it must be considered as part of your design.
 I will either choose a signature linen water scent or a season smell to go with the season.
 Candles are great because they add an element of warmth as well as light.

 How important is a quality mattress?

-A quality mattress can really make or break a room, and defines the quality of your overall sleep.
-I am pretty sure that no one has ever spent the night on a lumpy fold out sofa and thought wow that was the best night's rest I have ever had!
-Let's be honest you only have one spine and it holds you up all day long so why not take good care of it at night and allow it rest properly.
+A quality mattress can really make or break a room and define the quality of your overall sleep.
+I am pretty sure that no one has ever spent the night on a lumpy fold-out sofa and thought wow that was the best night's rest I have ever had!
+Let's be honest you only have one spine and it holds you up all day long so why not take good care of it at night and allow it to rest properly.

 You recently started sleeping on a Puffy Lux.
 How would you describe the style and comfort?

 The Puffy Lux Mattress has stolen our hearts.
 We have had some of the most rest-filled nights of our lives.
 It is also hypoallergenic and designed to reduce allergy triggers and prevent the buildup of dust mites and dust in the memory foam mattress which is a big deal since we are pet owners.

 It has Puffy's Cooling Cloud™ which is designed to keep you at an optimal temperature which is perfect for us since Ron stays cold and I tend to run hot these days.